bluecamel/isaac-kaya/README.md

 To use this package, you can put your app configuration files in the `packages/kaya/apps` directory.

-Everything under this directory operates in the same way as the `apps/kaya` directory in the SDK, but it can't reference configuration files in the SDK `/apps` directory.
+Everything under this directory operates in the same way as the `apps/kaya` directory in the SDK, but it can't reference configuration files in the SDK `apps` directory.
 It can, however, reference configuration files in the SDK `packages` directory.

 There probably is a better way to do this, but for now it's easy enough for now.